Reading Time: 4 minutes read

 Ramp up your refraction photography skills by using a macroscopic lens to get up close and personal with the rain.

-By shooting rain on a macro scale, you see the reflections and refractions within an individual raindrop.
+By shooting rain on a macro scale, you see the reflections within an individual raindrop.
 Use these aspects of the water to shape what the viewer sees in your photo.
 Reflections within a raindrop often completely reveal your surrounding environment.

 Abstract Rain Photography